Senate Democrats fret over debt ceiling deal, but signal grudging support

 Senate Democrats aren’t the only ones alarmed by the bill, which has been panned by conservatives in both chambers and liberals in the House.

-Progressive House Democrats have warned there could be resistance to the bill, particularly the spending caps and new work requirements it includes.
+Progressive House Democrats have warned there could be resistance to the bill, particularly its spending caps and new work requirements.

-“There will be real harmful impacts for poor people and working people being barred from income support that they not just desperately need, but frankly, that they deserve,” Congressional Progressive Caucus Chair Pramila Jayapal (D-Wash.) said Tuesday.
-“There will be impacts for environmental justice and the fight against the climate crisis and the recissions in funding — many of which we still don’t have clarity about.”
+“There will be real harmful impacts for poor people and working people being barred from income support that they not just desperately need, but frankly, that they deserve,” Congressional Progressive Caucus Chairwoman Pramila Jayapal (D-Wash.) said Tuesday.
+“There will be impacts for environmental justice and the fight against the climate crisis and the rescissions in funding — many of which we still don’t have clarity about.”

-Thus far, only one leading Senate Democrat has committed to voting for the bill: Senate Majority Leader Charles Schumer (D-N.Y.).
-Other top Democrats have the door ajar to supporting it while indicating that they might have to swallow some bitter pills.
+Thus far, only one leading Senate Democrat has committed to voting for the bill: Senate Majority Leader Chuck Schumer (D-N.Y.).
+Other top Democrats have the door ajar to supporting it while indicating they might have to swallow some bitter pills to do so.

-Sen. Dick Durbin (Ill.), the No. 2 Senate Democrat who rarely sides against Schumer on votes, told reporters that he is continuing to look at the bill, but relayed his concern about potential cuts to health agencies, including the National Institutes of Health (NIH), in the shape of the rescission of $30 billion in unobligated COVID-19 public health funding.
+Sen. Dick Durbin (Ill.), the No. 2 Senate Democrat who rarely sides against Schumer on votes, told reporters he is continuing to look at the bill and relayed his concern about potential cuts to health agencies, including the National Institutes of Health (NIH), in the form of the rescission of $30 billion in unobligated COVID-19 public health funding.

 “I want to get to ‘yes,’ but I want to study it some more,” Durbin said of the overall bill before saying that it remains unclear to him how much of a haircut the NIH will be taking in this debt ceiling bill.